thtexpert/Bosch-Smart-System-Ebike-Garmin-Android/readme.md

 # WIP - Bosch eBike Monitor

-A simple Android app to connect to Bosch eBikes via Bluetooth Low Energy (BLE) and monitor real-time data including battery level and assist mode.
+A simple Android app to connect to Bosch eBikes via Bluetooth Low Energy (BLE) and monitor real-time data and re-broadcast as a BLE sensor so that a Garmin Edge device can read it.

-Creates an android notification that can be pushed to any connected devices like Garmin Smartwatches.
+Currently I have decoded fields for
+- Battery percentage
+- Assist mode
+- Human Power (watts)
+- Speed
+- Cadence
+- Motor Power (watts)

+It also creates a notification when battery percentage changes so you can see it on any smartwatch or other connected device

 <img src="images\ebikeMonitorScreenshot.jpg" alt="drawing" width="200"/> <img src="images\FlowScreenshot.jpg" alt="drawing" width="200"/>